ArinzeGit/Arinze-Owoh-Portfolio/README.md

   * I would use YouTube videos to single out any confusing concept/topic and grasp it before going back to my edX course.
   * I would also use ChatGPT.
 This is more applicable than YouTube when I am not confused about an entire topic but about something unexplained/unexpected in the course or my codes.
 I would interrogate ChatGPT as if it were a person.
 * Self-doubt
   * I would remind myself of my past achievements in endeavours that demanded logical reasoning like National Speedcubing Competitions, National Maths Olympiads, Aptitude competitions in High School and College and SAT Maths.
-These self-validation enabled me to keep pushing.
+These self-validation enable me to keep pushing.
 * Difficulty staying motivated
   * I would listen to motivational speakers like Bob Proctor, Gary Vaynerchuk, Andy Elliott or call my brother who is a web developer and mentor.
 * Physical stress due to long working hours